 Visit both the central courtyard and the dormitory rooms where the students lived.

-It’s a bit of a hodgepodge of traditional and contemporary art but the renovation of what was once a palace is remarkable.
-The central courtyard is a beguiling mixture of mosaic tiles and ornate fountains.
+It’s a mix of traditional and contemporary art, but the renovation of what was once a palace is remarkable.
+The central courtyard is beautiful, featuring mosaic tiles and ornate fountains.

-Take a morning break at Café des Épices.
-This little café is perfectly positioned on the edge of Rahba Kedima and there are few finer people-watching places in the city.
+Have a morning break at Café des Épices.
+This little café is perfectly positioned on the edge of Rahba Kedima, and there are few finer people-watching places in the city.

-Some are focused on selling their wares to tourists, while others are more local.
+Some stalls in the souk focus on selling to tourists, while others are more local.
+Here are a few of the main ones to locate:

 If you are feeling adventurous, grab lunch at one of the excellent Ben Youssef food stalls.